antrix/xdd/README.md

 * `compile.py`
 * `static/js/xdd.js`

-The intention is to encourage re-use and sharing of _code_ without facilitating whole-sale ripoffs of the website.
+The intention is to encourage re-use and sharing of _code_ without facilitating wholesale ripoffs of the website.

 [1]: http://opensource.org/licenses/MIT